Page created on June 3, 2021. Last updated on March 26, 2022 at 17:28

 Diagnosis and evaluation

-As a haemorrhagic stroke, native CT should be performed ASAP.
+As a form of stroke, native CT should be performed ASAP.
+The haemorrhage is visible as a hyperdense lesion in the brain parenchyma.

 Treatment is mainly supportive.
-It’s important to stabilize the patient, decrease blood pressure, and reverse anticoagulation if present.
+It’s important to stabilize the patient, decrease blood pressure to 140/90, and reverse anticoagulation if present.

-Surgical evacuation of the haematoma can be performed if there is brain herniation of large cerebellar haematoma.
+Surgical evacuation of the haematoma can be performed if there is brain herniation or large cerebellar haematoma.

-If there is blood in the ventricles, we should drain it.
+If there is blood in the ventricles, we may drain it or apply thrombolytics intraventricularly to prevent hydrocephalus.